lux4rd0/cacti/README.md

 ## Acknowledgments

 * Thanks to the great folks at Cacti for their assistance...
-* Random help from one of the best scripters I know - Tomek Mozolowski
+* Random help from one of the best scripters I know - Tomasz Mozolewski